A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Relevant issues for the proposal of methodological guidelines

 In any field of science, it is crucial to work under correct and unbiased experimental conditions, and to conduct a rigorous and adequate analysis of the obtained results.
 However, sometimes there are small aspects that can lead to inadvertently biased comparisons, partially benefiting a certain type of algorithms over the others.

 In this section we review prior work in the literature, advising constructively against issues that could generate objective doubts about the strength of the experimental claims.
-Specifically, we revisit several particular topics of relevance for the current study: the presence of bias in the search process (Section \ref{sec:lit_benchmark}), relevant features that should be taken into account when selecting benchmarks (Section \ref{sec:features}), prior studies focused on the validation of experimental results (Section \ref{sec:lit_results}), and existing works on component analysis and parameters tuning (Section \ref{sec:lit_analysis}).
+Specifically, we revisit several particular topics of relevance for the current study: an inadequate or incomplete description of an algorithm (Section \ref{sec:alg_desc}), the presence of bias in the search process (Section \ref{sec:lit_benchmark}), relevant features that should be taken into account when selecting benchmarks (Section \ref{sec:features}), prior studies focused on the validation of experimental results (Section \ref{sec:lit_results}), and existing works on component analysis and parameters tuning (Section \ref{sec:lit_analysis}).
 Topics tackled in this first background analysis have a straightforward connection with our methodological guidelines given in Sections \ref{sec:guideline1} to \ref{sec:guideline4}.